alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Signature-Capture](https://github.com/vigneshuvi/iOS-Signature-Capture) - iOS-Signature-Capture is helps to capture the user signature with name and signed date in iOS and supports both Objective-c and Swift languages.
 * [Standard-Template-Protocols](https://github.com/cconeil/Standard-Template-Protocols) - Protocols for your every day iOS needs.
 * [Tactile](https://github.com/delba/Tactile) - The Swift way to add UIGestureRecognizer and to react to UIControlEvents.
+* [TouchesWindow](https://github.com/dmoroz0v/TouchesWindow) - Show touch and force-touch indicators for your iOS app.
+Have swift and obj-c versions.

 ## Image
 *Images, images processing and Galleries*